JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

  Point(50.0, -50.0)
  Point(50.0, 50.0)
 ```

-To draw a simple rounded box/rectangle, supply a corner radius.
+To draw a box/rectangle with rounded corners, supply one or
+four values for corner radius.

 ```@example
 using Luxor # hide